chrisjsewell/ipypublish/README.md

 1. Create a notebook with some content!
 2. optionaly create a .bib file and logo image
 3. Adjust the notebook and cell metadata.
-The default latex template (latex_hide_input_output.tplx) outputs all raw/markdown cells (unless tagged latex_ignore), and then only output cells with figure, table or equation tags.
 4. Run the run_nbconvert.sh script for either the specific notebook, or a folder containing multiple notebooks.
 5. A converted folder will be created, into which final .tex .pdf and _viewpdf.html files will be output, named by the notebook or folder input

+The default latex template (latex_hide_input_output.tplx) outputs all raw/markdown cells (unless tagged latex_ignore), and then only output cells with latex_figure, latex_table or latex_equation meta tags (see Metadata Tags).

 ## Setup